Charles Proteus Steinmetz

 newspaper he was under suspicion by the government, then ruled

 by Kaiser Wilhelm II.
 He fled the country to Zurich.
-From Zurich
+In Zurich Steinmetz

 he immigrated to New York City where he first worked for Rudolph

 Eickemeyer in Yonkers.
 They spoke the same dialect of Germany

 and got along well from the start.
 Steinmetz published a paper